 hmm the doctor is concerned with Veronica's lack of words.
 She's 15 months and doesn't really use any, although she babbles constantly (da da da, doodle!, puh-teh puh-teh, etc.) She says we should "narrate" more but I honestly I feel like we do that constantly.
 I'm a little weirded out.

 c'mon someone offer me some words of encouragement here

-― This House is a Prison on Planet Bullshit (Shakey Mo Collier), Tuesday, 31 March 2009 19:55 (seven years ago) Permalink
+― This House is a Prison on Planet Bullshit (Shakey Mo Collier), Tuesday, 31 March 2009 19:55 (eight years ago) Permalink

 Well, of course the advice everyone gets is "you must talk to the baby"!
 But, like you say, what if you're doing that?